+Collapsing and settling soils are relatively low density materials that shrink in volume when they become wet, and/or are subjected to great weight such as from a building or road fill.
+The process of collapse with the addition of water is also known as hydrocompaction.
 Hydrocompactive soil is the most common type of collapsible soil.
-The term suggests that the introduction or presence of water and the resultant compaction of the soils once they become wet is the driving mechanism.
+The term suggests that the driving mechanism for this hazard is the introduction or presence of water and the resultant compaction of the soils once they become wet.

 This hazard was recognized in western Colorado in the 1890s when previously untouched land was first irrigated.
 It remains one of the primary geologic hazards that damages home foundations in the region.

 Collapsible Soils in Colorado, published by the CGS—and the 2009 winner of the John C. Frye Award in Environmental Geology, awarded by the Geological Society of America and the Association of American State Geologists—is an excellent information source on this important issue.

 Collapsing and settling soils have considerable strength when dry and generally are not a problem to structures and improvements.
 When they become wet, they are subject to rapid collapse and can be reduced in volume as much as 10 to 15 percent.
 Surface ground displacement of several feet or more can result.
 Similar processes frequently affect old landfills or poorly placed earth fills.

 The large ground displacements caused by collapsing soils can totally destroy roads and structures and alter surface drainage.
 Minor cracking and distress may result as the improvements respond to small adjustments in the ground beneath them.

 Human activities are definitely the cause of most soils collapsing.
 These activities include watering grass and shrubs, failing to repair leaking water lines in utility trenches, impounding water, blocking drainages by highways, loading excessive weight upon collapsible soils, and any activity which increases subsurface moisture in soils prone to collapse.